 Congratulations, you’ve got yourself a gun and you want to use it!
 As a new gun owner, you might be a bit in the dark about how to handle things around the indoor gun range.
 You want to take your new gun to the shooting range, but you’re feeling a bit nervous, because you don’t know the firing range etiquette?
-You know your gun safety information, you’ve read the manuals and you remember what your gun dealer told you, but you still feel a bit nervous about going to the indoor gun range for the first time?targets inside an indoor gun rangeindoor gun ranges are great because they offer protection from the elements, so no matter what the weather is like, your shooting experience will be undisturbed.
+You know your gun safety information, you’ve read the manuals and you remember what your gun dealer told you, but you still feel a bit nervous about going to the indoor gun range for the first time?indoor gun ranges are great because they offer protection from the elements, so no matter what the weather is like, your shooting experience will be undisturbed.
 Here are some other things that will ensure that your experience remains undisturbed.

 Let’s begin with clothing and what is appropriate on an indoor gun range.
 Because there’s no sun, you can forget about sunscreen, but we recommend that you wear long sleeve shirts with tight collars.
 The shells are quite hot and you wouldn’t want any of them on your bare skin or, even worse, in your bosom.
 Try to wear comfortable clothes and shoes, that aren’t too baggy or too colorful.
 Think about wearing clothes that would not distract people from shooting and will not offend anyone.
 You wouldn’t want to offend folks who are carrying loaded guns, would you?
 Ladies, remember, that you will be spending a lot of time on your feet, so leave your high heels at home!